dodoni/dodoni.github.io/Documentation.md

 * **...extend the Excel Add-In of the Dodoni.net project?**

-If you like to add further UDF (user defined functions) to the Excel Add-In it is not recommended to extend or modify the `Dodoni.XLIntegration` assembly.
-Instead, create a new .net project and add references to `ExcelDna.Integration.dll` of the distribution of [Excel-DNA](exceldna.codeplex.com) and to the required assemblies of the Dodoni.net project, i.e. _at least_
+If you like to add further UDF (user defined functions) to the Excel Add-In `Dodoni.XLIntegration`, create a new .net project and add references to `ExcelDna.Integration` of the distribution of [Excel-DNA](exceldna.codeplex.com) and to the required assemblies of the Dodoni.net project, i.e. _at least_
-* Dodoni.BasicComponents.dll,
+* Dodoni.BasicComponents,
-* Dodoni.XLBasicComponents.dll,
+* Dodoni.XLBasicComponents,
-* Dodoni.XLIntegration.dll.
+* Dodoni.XLIntegration.

 Copy the XLDodoni.dna file of the distribution of the Dodoni.net project to the directory of the binaries of your .net project and store it under a file name of your choice.
 Modify the .dna file in a way that it refers to your .net project as well.
 Copy the 32- or 64-bit XLL file of [Excel-DNA](exceldna.codeplex.com) to the same directory and store it under the same name as the .dna file.
 This XLL should make available your individual UDF's.

 * **...use a specific logging?**
+The logging is mainly based on [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging/).
 Write an individual implementation for the ILogger interface and mark it with the Export attribute of the  Managed Extensibility Framework (MEF), i.e.

 ``` csharp
 [Export(typeof(ILogger))]